Which Pieces Does Unigram Tokenization Really Need?: Evaluating Unigram Tokenizers

 \subsection{Experimental Setup}

 We test the effect of training hyperparameters using 300\,MB monolingual corpora in English, German, Korean, Chinese, Arabic, and Hindi.
-We use SCRIPT encoding and pretokenization with character boundaries~\citep{scriptbpe} and a trained vocabulary size of 32,768 for all experiments.
+Unless otherwise noted, we use SCRIPT encoding and pretokenization with character boundaries~\citep{scriptbpe} and a trained vocabulary size of 32,768 for all experiments.